prof-rossetti/my-first-nodejs-app/DATABASE.md

   1. Choose an existing Google Analytics account or create a new one.
   2. Enable the setting to automatically create a new property in this account.

 Click the gear icon to visit the "Project Settings" page, locate the "Your Apps" section, and **create a Web App**, or use an existing one.
-When you create the app, , you'll see its **Firebase SDK credentials**.
+When you create the app,  you'll see its **Firebase SDK credentials**.
 Use these values for the `FIREBASE_` environment variables (see "Environment Variables" section below).

 > FYI: you can find the credentials anytime by visiting the app's settings page, finding the "Firebase SDK snippet", and clicking "Config".

 ### Firestore Database Setup

-Follow [this guide](https://firebase.google.com/docs/firestore/quickstart) to create a Firestore database for the Firebase project you just created.
+Follow [this guide](https://firebase.google.com/docs/firestore/quickstart#create) (just the "Create a Cloud Firestore database" section), to create a Firestore database for the Firebase project you just created.
 When you create the database, "start in test mode".

 #### Products Collection